Reading time: 9 min.

 Health-related hair loss

-Hair loss is a recognised side-effect of some health problems, such as thyroid disorders, autoimmune issues, or skin conditions such as psoriasis.
+Hair loss is a recognised side-effect of some health problems, such as thyroid disorders, autoimmune issues, or skin conditions such as scalp psoriasis.
 It’s likely that other symptoms would alert you to these types of health concerns, but if you believe your hair loss is not related to any of the factors mentioned above, it could be worth getting it checked, as it may help to identify an underlying issue sooner.

 Some medications used to treat various health conditions can also sometimes cause hair loss as a side-effect.
-Even some male hair loss treatments like Finasteride can cause hair shedding.
+Even some male hair loss treatments like Finasteride can cause hair temporary shedding.
 Discuss this with your doctor or pharmacist if it might be applicable to you.

 Start by asking those close to you if they think your hair is looking thinner.
 While this may be an embarrassing topic to discuss, it’s the easiest way to get some honest advice.
 If you don’t feel comfortable talking to friends and family, there are also numerous hair loss advice forums, where men and women ask questions about their own hair loss experiences.